pydanny/pydanny-event-notes/leanstartup2012/index.rst

 Lean Startup 2012 Simulcast
 ===========================

-Held at `Cartwheel Web`_ we watched the event held in SF.
+Myself and a group of Los Angeles entrepreneurs watched the event broadcast from San Francisco.
+I am Daniel Greenfeld, one of the principals at `Cartwheel Web`_.

 .. _`Cartwheel Web`: http://cartwheelweb.com